| T W I T T E R | F A C E B O O K Facebook | F A N P A G E Facebook Fanpage

 Since 2004, Dos Equis and all of the Cervecería Cuauhtémoc Moctezuma brands, which also include Bohemia, Carta Blanca, Sol and Tecate, have been marketed in the U.S. by Heinken USA through an agreement they signed with FEMSA, a multi-billion dollar beverage company in Latin America.

-CLICK HERE TO VIEW THE AD
+CLICK HERE TO VIEW A COMPILATION OF THE ADS

 The latest ad campaign Heineken is just launching and the plan is to position Dos Equis as a premium product through a nationwide push using spots called the “Most Interesting Man in the World” and with the tagline, “stay thirsty, my friends,” whatever that means.
 The advertising agency that created the ads is Euro RSCG, which is apparently the fifth largest global ad agency in the world and headquartered in New York City.
 If you click on the ad to the left, it will open a new window at AdWeek where you can watch the first commercial.
 This first one is something of an introduction, setting the tone for four more that will begin airing next week.
 Here’s how AdWeek describes the commercial.